Comet Stone, Stenness

 Whether these stumps represent the remains

-standing stones or actually formed a structure of some
+standing stones or whether it was part of a structure of some

 once part of a table-like "dolmen" construction, similar to the one once

-thought to stand in the centre of the Standing Stones o' Stenness.
+thought to stand in the centre of the Standing Stones of Stenness.

 The stone's position in relation

-to the Ring o' Brodgar's south-eastern entrance hints that it had a part to play in a hypothetical ceremonial procession way between the Brodgar ring
+to the Ring of Brodgar's south-eastern entrance has led to the suggestion that it had a part to play in a hypothetical ceremonial procession way between the Brodgar ring

 It is also marks a superb vantage